 AR can help businesses, both online and off, enhance how they interact with customers.
 AR offers the chance to overlay information, images, or other content onto a customer's view of the world.

-Human interaction is a big part of customer service.
-Many people want to speak to a person when browsing products, making a purchase, or lodging a complaint.
+Human interaction and understanding is a big part of customer service.
+Many people want to speak to a knowledgeable person when browsing products, making a purchase, or lodging a complaint.
 This makes the training you give your service agents critical.

 AR can make training quicker and more efficient.
-Take, for example, a business that sells a wide range of products.
-Its customer service staff must be able to expertly explain each item to potential customers.
-Having only a passing familiarity with product ranges isn't good enough.
+Take, for example, PBC Linear.
+Its staff must be able to expertly follow and explain each step of the process to other internal staff and potential customers.
+Having only a passing familiarity with product ranges isn't good enough, so by providing AR technology to follow and answer questions, they can onboard with more efficiency.

 The only way staff can reach that level of expertise is through hands-on experience.
 AR apps can deliver that experience without a staff member having to physically handle every item.
 AR models can replicate a real product so you can train your staff in a fraction of the time.